MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 `"errorResponse": "{\n\"message\": \"Post \\\"https://region.dp.kubernetesconfiguration.azure.com/azure-arc-appliance-k8sagents/GetLatestHelmPackagePath?api-version=2019-11-01-preview\\u0026releaseTrain=stable\\\": http2: server sent GOAWAY and closed the connection; LastStreamID=1, ErrCode=NO_ERROR, debug=\\\"\\\"\"\n}"`

-This occurs when a firewall or proxy has SSL/TLS inspection enabled and blocks http2 calls from the machine used to deploy the resource bridge.
-To confirm this is the problem, run the following PowerShell cmdlet to invoke the web request with http2 (requires PowerShell version 7 or above), replacing the region in the URL and `api-version` ( for example, `2019-11-01`) with values from the error:
+This error occurs when a firewall or proxy has SSL/TLS inspection enabled and blocks http2 calls from the machine used to deploy the resource bridge.
+To confirm the problem, run the following PowerShell cmdlet to invoke the web request with http2 (requires PowerShell version 7 or above), replacing the region in the URL and `api-version` (for example, `2019-11-01`) with values from the error:

 `Invoke-WebRequest -HttpVersion 2.0 -UseBasicParsing -Uri https://region.dp.kubernetesconfiguration.azure.com/azure-arc-appliance-k8sagents/GetLatestHelmPackagePath?api-version=2019-11-01-preview"&"releaseTrain=stable -Method Post -Verbose`

 If the result is `The response ended prematurely while waiting for the next frame from the server`, then the http2 call is being blocked and needs to be allowed.
 Work with your network administrator to disable the SSL/TLS inspection to allow http2 calls from the machine used to deploy the bridge.

-### No such host - .local not supported
+### No such host - `.local` not supported

 When trying to set the configuration for Arc resource bridge, you might receive an error message similar to:

 `"message": "Post \"https://esx.lab.local/52c-acac707ce02c/disk-0.vmdk\": dial tcp: lookup esx.lab.local: no such host"`

-This occurs when a `.local` path is provided for a configuration setting, such as proxy, dns, datastore or management endpoint (such as vCenter).
+This error occurs when a `.local` path is provided for a configuration setting, such as proxy, dns, datastore, or management endpoint (such as vCenter).
 Arc resource bridge appliance VM uses Azure Linux OS, which doesn't support `.local` by default.
 A workaround could be to provide the IP address where applicable.

 ### Azure Arc resource bridge is unreachable